-The package contains six libraries with over 50 tools for point cloud and raster data storage, access, and processing in a PostgreSQL / PostGIS database.
+The package contains six tool libraries with over 50 tools for point cloud and raster data storage, access, and processing in a PostgreSQL / PostGIS database.
 Applications are the storage and seamless access to large amounts of data, from single projects to nationwide coverage.

 The package contains tools for the delineation of line and polygon vector representations from point cloud data.
 Applications are the extrusion of shapes and the derivation of skeletons and polygonal 3D shapes from point cloud segments.

 The package contains a comprehensive set of point cloud segmentation and region growing tools, each dedicated to specialized tasks.
 Applications include the segmentation of point clouds by robust plane or line fitting and the segmentation of ground, building and vegetation points.

 The package contains tools for supervised and unsupervised point cloud classification, including the derivation of geometric primitives like lines, planes and volumes, and the classification of point clouds into the classes ground, building, vegetation, power lines and pylons.